daMichaelB/django-demo/README.md

 Integrating a third-party Django tagging application.
 * **django-taggit** is a reusable application that primarily offers you a Tag model and a manager to easily add tags to any model.

+> Tags allow you to recommend users similar topics (topics with same tags)